Daniel Gimeno Traver: Juniors

-Pro tour
+ATP Tour

-Gimeno Traver reached ATP World Tour semifinals at Stuttgart and Gstaad in 2010, St. Petersburg in 2012 and Oeiras in 2014.
+Gimeno Traver reached the ATP World Tour semifinals in Stuttgart and Gstaad in 2010, St. Petersburg in 2012 and in Oeiras in 2014.

 His best Grand Slam performance was at the 2010 US Open, when he beat Jarkko Nieminen and Jérémy Chardy to reach the third round.

 At the 2015 Grand Prix Hassan II, Gimeno Traver defeated seeded players Mikhail Kukushkin and Jiří Veselý to reach his first ATP 250 final, where he lost to Martin Kližan.

-Coaching
+Coaching career

-Gimeno Traver has coached Roberto Bautista Agut since the start of the 2022 season.
-With him, Bautista Agut has won 2 titles and reached a further 2 finals.
+Following his retirement in 2021, Gimeno Traver coached Roberto Bautista Agut starting in the 2022 season.
+With him, Bautista Agut won 3 titles and reached a further 2 finals.